jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/ColorSpaces.rst

 Both of them contain three components, R,G and B - short for Red, Green and Blue.

-RGB24 and RGB32 are both an `InterleavedImageFormat`_.
+RGB24 and RGB32 are both an :doc:`InterleavedImageFormat <InterleavedImageFormat>`.
 The only difference between the two are that RGB32 contains an extra byte for each pixel.

 The extra byte RGB32 contains is known as an alpha pixel, but it is actually